-House passes legalization bill with veto-proof majority, but Senate kills it without a hearing; advocates shift focus to 2020 elections!
+House passes legalization bill with veto-proof majority, but Senate kills it without a hearing; advocates shift focus to 2020 election!

 New Hampshire continues to lag behind other New England states on cannabis policy, but the tide appears to be turning.
 Now that the “Live Free or Die” state is surrounded by jurisdictions where cannabis is legal for adults, the arguments for maintaining prohibition become weaker each day.

-Since the Senate and governor have already made it clear that they’re not ready to support legalizing and regulating cannabis sales in 2020, advocates decided to refocus their efforts on supporting HB 1648, a bill that would simply legalize possession and limited home cultivation for adults 21 and older — similar to Vermont’s legalization law.
+Since the Senate and governor made it clear that they were not ready to support legalizing and regulating cannabis sales in 2020, advocates decided to focus on supporting HB 1648, a bill that would simply legalize possession and limited home cultivation for adults 21 and older — similar to Vermont’s legalization law.
 The House passed HB 1648 in a 236-112 vote on February 20 (you can read a summary of the bill here).

 Both chambers of legislature vote to legalize home cultivation for patients; governor vetoes bill, and override falls three votes short

 On May 2, 2019, for the first time since 2012, the Senate approved a bill that would allow home cultivation of cannabis by registered patients and caregivers.
 In a 14-10 vote, the Senate passed HB 364, which would have allowed possession of three mature plants, three immature plants, and 12 seedlings for each patient.
 The House had already passed the bill in a voice vote on March 7, 2019.